kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 }
 ```

-If the main thread is busy when you start a new coroutine on it,
+If the main thread is busy when we start a new coroutine on it,
 the coroutine becomes suspended and scheduled for execution on this thread.
-The coroutine resumes only when the thread gets free.
+The coroutine will only resume when the thread becomes free.

-Note that it's considered a good practice to use the dispatcher from the outer scope rather than to explicitly specify it
+Note that it's considered good practice to use the dispatcher from the outer scope rather than to explicitly specify it
 on each end-point.
-In our case, when you define `loadContributorsConcurrent` without passing `Dispatchers.Default` as an argument,
+In our case, when we define `loadContributorsConcurrent` without passing `Dispatchers.Default` as an argument,
-you can then call this function in any way: in the context with `Default` dispatcher,
+we can then call this function in any way: in the context with a `Default` dispatcher,
-in the context with main UI thread, or in the context with your custom dispatcher.
+in the context with the main UI thread, or in the context with a custom dispatcher.
-As we'll see later, when calling `loadContributorsConcurrent` from tests, you can call it in the context with
+As we'll see later, when calling `loadContributorsConcurrent` from tests, we can call it in the context with
 `TestCoroutineDispatcher` which simplifies testing.
 Thus this solution is much more flexible.

-Here's how you specify the dispatcher on the caller-side:
+Here's how we specify the dispatcher on the caller-side:

 ```kotlin
 launch(Dispatchers.Default) {